mierzwid/gradle-workshop/exercise-03-kotlin-intro/kotlin/README.md

 ```

 The following two lines of code are equivalent. `println` is just a shortcut in Kotlin.
 We can simply invoke any function or instantiate an object from Java in Kotlin.

+For details about Kotlin<->Java interoperability please read: https://kotlinlang.org/docs/reference/java-interop.html
+Kotlin is not restricted to JVM only - there are other environments where it can be run: Android, Browser, Native.

 ## Types and mutability